jcorporation/myMPD/README.md

 Please read the [documentation](https://jcorporation.github.io/myMPD/) before asking for help.
 Bugs should be reported through [issues](https://github.com/jcorporation/myMPD/issues).
 For all other question and general feedback use the [discussions](https://github.com/jcorporation/myMPD/discussions).

+You can follow me at [mastodon](https://mastodon.social/@jcorporation) to get news about myMPD.

 ## Contribution

 myMPD is in active development.
 If you like myMPD, you can help to improve it (no programming skills are required).